shiy1022/slab_qick_calib/README_qubit_tuning.md

 **Solutions**:
 - Verify π-pulse is calibrated correctly
 - Check for thermal population (measure temperature)
-- Increase span if T1 is longer than expected
+- Increase span if T1 is longer than expected (or decrease for shorter)
-- Reduce measurement power to avoid heating

 #### 5. T2 Ramsey Problems
 **Symptoms**: No oscillations, frequency error too large **Solutions**:
-- Adjust Ramsey frequency (try 1/T2r)
+- Adjust Ramsey frequency (try 1/T2r); may have too fast oscillations to resolve, or too slow so that single oscillation looks like decay
 - Check π/2 pulse calibration
 - Verify qubit frequency is accurate
 - Increase span if T2 is longer than expected